-If you have chosen to have Entonox, you will be shown how to use this
+If you are having Entonox, you will be shown how to use this.

-A nurse will be with you at all times giving you guidance and support.
-The endoscopist will then examine your back passage with a gloved finger to make sure it is safe to pass the flexible sigmoidoscope.
-The flexible sigmoidoscope will then be gently inserted into your back passage and progressed to the large bowel.
+The endoscopist will then examine your back passage with a gloved finger to make sure that it is safe to pass the flexible sigmoidoscope.
+The flexible sigmoidoscope will then be inserted gently up your back passage and progressed to the large bowel.

-If you have had an end colostomy the endoscopist will need to pass the flexible sigmoidoscope into the stoma to check the colon and you will be asked to lie on your back.
+If you have an end colostomy, the endoscopist will need to pass the flexible sigmoidoscope into the stoma to check the colon and you will be asked to lie on your back.
 If you have any concerns about this, please contact your stoma nurse.

 Air will be passed through the flexible sigmoidoscope to open up your colon, to allow a clear view of the lining of your large bowel.
 This may give you some wind like discomfort, this will not last long.
-You may get the sensation of wanting to go to the toilet but as your bowel is empty there is no danger of this happening.
+You may get the sensation of wanting to go to the toilet, but as your bowel is empty there is no danger of this happening.

 Some patients may experience some discomfort during and after the procedure.
-This should pass quickly however, please inform the nursing team should you have any concerns.
+This should pass quickly however please inform the nursing team should you have any concerns.